CodeGA366/testing-quiz-demo/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
 This app is for demo purposes to showcase component and end to end testing.
 Simply copy the repository locally and start the Quiz via npm run start:dev once the quiz is running use the command npm run test to run the test you can also use npm run cypress:open to run the test via cypress test runner!
+[Video Walkthrough!](https://drive.google.com/file/d/1XhuKCE7tgH5lG_zoDe83ZfvsMd9pF8eu/view)

 ## Table of Contents
 - [Installation](#installation)